 trouble getting your head around this, I do not think anyone

-should just be given money as part of reparations.
-What has been
+should just be given money as part of reparations, except

-stolen is the opportunity to be successful, the opportunity to
+opportunity to be successful, the opportunity to equally

-equally participate in American society.
-Reparations should be
+participate in American society.
+Reparations should be targeted

-targeted at redressing that disparity.
-People smarter than me
+at redressing that disparity.
+People smarter than me need to

-need to figure out what is needed to fix that.
-Educational
+figure out what is needed to fix that.
+Educational assistance?

-assistance?
 Housing assistance?
 Legal reforms?
 I do not know.
+If the concept

+of social justice is not enough for you to embrace this need,

+then looking at this from a logical perspective may help.
 If

-the concept of fairness it not enough for you to embrace this

-need, then looking at this from a logical perspective may help.

-If everyone in our society has an equal opportunity to succeed,
+everyone in our society has an equal opportunity to succeed, our

 more taxes, lower crime rates, higher quality of life for our